Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

 The core innovation of the intelligent semantic pruning algorithm lies in overcoming the limitations of traditional memory compression approaches and achieving a shift from "formal reduction” to "semantic optimization.”
 Traditional methods typically follow two strategies: (1) simple truncation, which discards earlier memory content based on temporal order or length thresholds—often resulting in the loss of essential historical information and breaking memory continuity; and (2) rule-based summarization, which extracts sentence backbones based on fixed templates—insufficient for capturing semantic associations and prone to losing key details or retaining irrelevant information.

-In contrast, the semantic pruning algorithm follows the principle of "removing redundancy without losing the core” by combining vector-based semantic matching with knowledge-graph structural analysis, forming a complete closed-loop process for redundant information identification and refinement.
+In contrast, Memory Bear's semantic pruning algorithm shifts from superficial reduction toward semantic optimization.
+Guided by the principle of "removing redundancy without losing the core”, it integrates vector-based semantic matching with knowledge-graph structural analysis, forming a complete closed-loop process for redundant information identification and refinement.

-The workflow consists of three key stages, relying on large language models (LLMs) for semantic understanding and making precise decisions throughout:
+The pruning workflow consists of three key stages, relying on large language models (LLMs) for semantic understanding and making precise decisions throughout:

 \textbf{Stage 1: Semantic modeling and association mapping.} The algorithm first converts each memory fragment—such as dialogue records, knowledge items, and interaction feedback—into high-dimensional semantic vectors.
-It also constructs an association network among fragments based on the knowledge graph, identifying semantic chains such as "user question–system answer–user confirmation” or "fact statement–supporting evidence–conclusion summary,” providing structural foundations for redundancy detection.
+Concurrently, the system constructs an association network among fragments based on the knowledge graph, identifying semantic chains such as "user question–system answer–user confirmation” or "fact statement–supporting evidence–conclusion summary,” providing structural foundations for redundancy detection.

 \textbf{Stage 2: Intelligent identification of redundancy types.} Using vector similarity measurements (e.g., cosine similarity), the algorithm identifies "duplicate information,” such as repeated answers to the same user question across multiple dialogue rounds.
 Using knowledge-graph association analysis, it detects "irrelevant information,” such as chit-chat content unrelated to the primary task or temporary assumptions unused in subsequent interactions.
 Through temporal decay modeling inspired by the principle of "never forgetting completely,” it identifies "outdated information,” such as expired notifications or outdated policy descriptions.